Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Cold stream model and relevant time-scales

 Little is known about the properties of the magnetic field in the CGM of high-redshift galaxies.
 Most zoom-in simulations are focused on the magnetic field strength growth \citep{bib_MHD_Rieder_2017a,bib_MHD_Martin-Alvarez_2018} and morphology \citep{bib_MHD_Pakmor_2017,bib_MHD_Pakmor_2018,bib_MHD_Steinwandel_2019} in the galactic disc due to the small-scale dynamo.
 Therefore, to better understand the composition and magnetic morphology of the CGM, we may rely on CGM-focused simulations.
 Simulations from the Auriga project \citep{bib_MHD_Pakmor_2020} and FIRE project \citep{Hopkins2020} have investigated the evolution of the magnetic field in the CGM, providing estimates of the magnetic field strength ranging from $10^{-3}\, \upmu\rm G$ to $10^{-2}\, \upmu\rm G$ at the virial radius and for redshift $z\sim 2$.

-Observations of the near-centre CGM gas have put upper constraints on the magnetic field strength, but probing the magnetic field at high-redshift haloes is challenging.
+Observations of the near-centre CGM gas have put upper constraints on the magnetic field strength, but probing the magnetic field in high-redshift haloes is challenging.
 Using fast radio bursts, \citet{bib_Mobs_Prochaska_2019} have constrained the magnetic field to a range of $6\times 10^{-2}\text{--}2\, \upmu\rm G$ for electron density range of $10^{-5}\text{--}10^{-3}\,\rm{cm^{-3}}$ inside the hot halo ($T_{\cgm}\sim 10^6 \rm K$).
 The study by \citet{bib_Mobs_Lan_2020} of over 1000 Faraday Rotation Measures in low-redshift galaxies ($z<1$) provides a lower constraint of $2\, \upmu\rm G$ for the upper limit of the coherent magnetic field.
 Since the magnetic field in the halo grows with time, these upper limits motivate us to investigate the effects of a low magnetic field.

 \cite{bib_MHD_Berlok_2019b} investigated the impact of a magnetic field aligned with the cold stream on the growth of KHI, using a magnetic field strength of approximately $1\, \upmu \rm G$.
-This relatively high magnetic field strength was chosen to explore a range of dynamically relevant magnetic field strengths for cold streams without radiative cooling ($\beta <100$), when the magnetic field is parallel to the stream.
-In our work, we investigate a magnetic field with various angles in which cases an amplification of the magnetic field strength can be expected.
+This relatively high magnetic field strength ($\beta <100$) was chosen to explore a range of dynamically relevant magnetic field strengths for cold streams without radiative cooling, when the magnetic field is parallel to the stream.
+In our work, we investigate a magnetic field with various angles in which cases an additional amplification of the magnetic field strength can be expected due to the stretching of the magnetic field lines from the velocity difference at the interface between the stream and the CGM.
 Hence, we focus on a lower magnetic field strength of $B\sim 10^{-3}\, \upmu\rm G$ defined by an initial ratio of thermal pressure over magnetic pressure $\beta = p / p_{\rm mag} = 10^5$ for our study.
 This gives an Alfvenic time-scale,